 This isn't differentiated from a SimpleStatementLine in the grammar, but because the two classes need to track different whitespace, we're differentiating it in the CST.

-body : typing.Sequence[statement.BaseSmallStatement]
+body: Sequence[BaseSmallStatement]

 Sequence of small statements.
 All but the last statement are required to have a semicolon.